gravitano/windplus/README.md

-# Vite Tailwind Vanilla
+# TailwindStrap

-A starter for prototyping using HTML + Vanilla JS + Tailwind.
+Tailwind component collection.
+Inspired by Bootstrap.

 > 🚧 Work in progress